jariarkko/arch-model-t/study.md

 mechanisms such as TLS session tickets, or QUIC connection identifiers.

 1. Controlling Tracking:
-Browsers are in a central role with the deployment anti-tracking technologies.
-A number of browsers have started adding these technologies (see, e.g., {{Mozilla2019}}).
-This is a rapidly moving field and so it is difficult to characterize full in this memo.
-The technologies can be as simple as blocking any communication with known trackers, or more complex such identifying trackers and suppressing their ability to store and access cookies and other state.
-Browsers may also treat each third party load on different first party sites is treated as a different context, thereby isolating cookies and other state, e.g., TLS-layer information.
-This technique is called "Double Keying".
-The further development of anti-tracking technology is important, but it is also important to deploy it in browsers.
+Web browsers have a central role in terms of the deployment of anti-tracking technologies.
+A number of browsers have started adding these technologies
+{{Mozilla2019}} but this is a rapidly moving field, so is difficult to fully characterize in this memo.
+The mechanisms used can be as simple as blocking communication with known trackers, or more complex, such identifying trackers and suppressing their ability to store and access cookies and other state.
-It is also important to ensure that browsers themselves do not themselves enable new data collection points, e.g., via search, DNS, or other functions.
+Browsers may also treat each third party load on different first party sites as a different context, thereby isolating cookies and other state, such as TLS layer information (this technique is called "Double Keying" {{DoubleKey}}).
+The further development of browser-based anti-tracking technology is important, but it is also important to ensure that browsers themselves do not themselves enable new data collection points, e.g., via search, DNS, or other functions.

 1. Transparency:
 Certificate transparency (CT) {{RFC6962}} has been an effective countermeasure